benbao9749/academic/content/authors/admin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-user_groups:
+# user_groups:
-- Researchers
+# - Researchers
-- Visitors
+# - Visitors
 ---

 I am an international graduate student currently studying neuroscience at Western University.
-Currently working on the effects of brain stimulation on neural basis of the self, supervised by Dr. Paul Frewen
+I am currently working on the effects of brain stimulation on neural basis of the self, supervised by [Dr. Paul Frewen](https://frewen.ca/meditations/).

-In my undergraduate studies, I did research on the effects of cannabis on the brain with fMRI data collected by the Human Connectome Project.
+My undergraduate thesis was on the effects of long-term cannabis use on the brain with fMRI data collected by the Human Connectome Project.

-As an international student from Sichuan, China, I have 5 years of experience living in Canada working and studying.
-I am keen on bringing more value to more people who would benefit from my experience.
-I have volunteered for 2 years at Laurentian Learning Center in North Bay teaching immigrants English.
+As an international student from Sichuan, China, and I have 6 years of experience living in Canada working and studying.
+I am keen on bringing more value for people from my academic and personal experience.

+Teaching-wise, I have volunteered for 2 years at Laurentian Learning Center in North Bay teaching adult immigrants English.
 I have also worked as a math instructor for Mathnasium of North Bay.
-I have accumulated experience in teaching math concepts in ways that would be better understood by students.